Adam Shepherd

 Note:

 From February 7, 1783 and until his death Adam Shepherd had owned a substantial amount of property in Kentucky.
 Over 3800 Bullitt County, Kentucky acres were acquired by Adam Shepherd between 1783 and 1798.
-Adam Shepherd is included on the Bullitt County, Kentucky tax list in the year 1800, but likely had settled in the area decades before.
+Adam Shepherd is included on the Bullitt County, Kentucky tax list in the year 1800, but had settled in the area decades before.

 The 1810 Bullitt County, Kentucky Federal Census record enumerating Adam Shepherd transcribed below: